 TIP: When sizing your dog’s martingale, fit it so that you can place 2 fingers underneath when the chain is slack.
 This will make it effective if your dog tries to pull.

-LED dog collars, such as the Head-Lites brand, are ideal for when you walk your dog early in the morning or in the evening when it is dark.
+LED dog collars, such as the Head-Lites brand, are ideal for when you walk your dog early in the morning or in the evening when it is dark and can be especially if you are camping or hiking with your dog.
 These collars provide either solid or flashing lights, as well as reflective materials so that cars and other pedestrians will be able to clearly see your dog when you are out for a walk.

 Many standard nylon collars include reflective safety strips too.
 As an alternative, you can also find attachable lights or reflectors that fit most collars.